vramosp/masterpieces3-a9cb2/content/pages/blog/category/mar.md

             type: Link
       - type: FeaturedItem
         title: 3 years old
-        text: |
+        text: >
-          The year of all the colors of all the rainbows.
+          The year we learned about marble painting and lots of other fun ways to make art.
         featuredImage:
           type: ImageBlock
           url: /images/mar-3yo.jpg